gzt/kmeans-image-compression/README.md

 `./kmeans-compress.sh -i baboon.tiff -o baboon-test.tiff -p 5 -k 50`

 There are additional options controlling other settings (method of initialization of clustering, assigning seeds, etc).
-It outputs a TIFF version of the compressed image and and a file representing the compressed version of the input image.
+It outputs a TIFF version of the compressed image and a file representing the compressed version of the input image.
 The program also writes some diagnostic information to `logresults.txt`.
 This works by passing your arguments to `block-tiff` and then compressing the output using the `zpaq` library.
-The zpaq-compressed output is saved as `block-output.kmns`.
+The zpaq-compressed output is saved as `outputimage.kmns`, taken from the `-o` argument.
 The uncompressed binary files are saved as `.out` files.
 A text file, `block-means-text.out`, of the first-stage means is provided as well for diagnostic purposes.
 There is another program called `block-master` which takes in a text file representation of an image which was used for some of the images in the corresponding paper.
 This is included